thecloakedsignpost/NOIR/README.md

 If I can solve the artifact problem ZN_LC can cause without making it too shallow, I'll definitely bring that up.

-So far that effects very few aspects in-game.
+So far that affects very few aspects in-game.
 It's mostly the main menu and the odd cut scene.

 Also note I have my visuals on Gamma 3.
 It depends on the brightness of your monitor, but that works for me with maximum brightness.